The Golden Mile, Singapore: History

+On 10 December 2022, the lead developers of the consortium that bought the building renamed the project The Golden Mile and unveiled plans to build a new 45-storey residential tower known as Aurea to complement the conserved complex.
+The refurbishment expected to complete in late 2029.

 Architecture

 The Golden Mile Complex is a commercial and residential development, providing offices, shopping, entertainment services and apartment living within its podium and stepped terrace structure, resulting in a modern architectural style known as Brutalism.
-It houses 411 shops, 226 offices and 68 residential units.
+It housed 360 shops, 200 offices and 72 residential apartments when completed in 1973.
 The building was designed by Gan Eng Oon, William Lim and Tay Kheng Soon of the Singapore architect firm Design Partnership, now known as DP Architects.

-Sited on 1.3 hectares and built to a height of 69 metres, the Golden Mile Complex is an exemplary type of "megastructure" described by architectural historian, Reyner Banham.
+Sited on 1.3 hectares and built to a height of 89 metres, the Golden Mile Complex is an exemplary type of "megastructure" described by architectural historian, Reyner Banham.
 It is one of the few that have been actually realised in the world.
 Pritzker Architecture Prize laureate Fumihiko Maki had called the Golden Mile Complex a "collective form".
 It successfully propagates high-density usage and diversity under a broad range of ideas advanced by the Japanese Metabolist Movement of the 1960s.
 The complex was designed as a "vertical city", which stands in contrast to homogenised cities where functional zoning restrains all signs of the latter's vitality.

 Conceived as a prototype for a lively environment, the design of the Golden Mile Complex was intended to catalyse urban development along Beach Road by employing an extruded section that would stretch along the East Coast facing the sea.
 In terms of public transport and accessibility, the building is serviced from the rear on Beach Road, instead of its frontage with Nicoll Highway, with a continuous pedestrian spine linking all buildings in the Golden Mile of Beach Road.
 The design was influenced by the linear city concepts of Le Corbusier and Arturo Soria y Mata.

-The stepped profile of the Golden Mile Complex offers the occupants of the apartments on the upper floors a panoramic view of the sea and sky.
-All the apartments have balconies, and two-storey maisonette penthouses crown off the building.
+The step-terraced profile of the Golden Mile Complex offers the occupants of the apartments on the upper floors panoramic view of the sea and sky.
+Every apartment has its own balcony.
+The crown houses two-storey maisonette penthouses.
 The narrowness of this sloping slab form enhances natural ventilation and shades a lofty communal concourse above the podium along Beach Road.
-The stepped design also reduces the impact of noise from the road traffic.
+The step-terraced design also reduces the impact of noise from the road traffic.
 The Golden Mile Complex preceded by several years avant-garde stepped-section buildings which were built in the United Kingdom and Europe.

 The lower floors contain offices and a retail mall, located within staggered atria to allow natural light into the heart of the building.